We have collaborated with Syngenta since 2014, working together to sustainably improve the livelihoods of smallholder farmers in Bangladesh.

-An estimated 36% of the Bangladeshi population in rural areas live below the poverty line.
+An estimated 36% of Bangladeshi people in rural areas live below the poverty line.

-Smallholder farmers face the adverse effects of climate change, limited land availability, and poor access to markets.
-In rural areas many families struggle to grow enough food to feed their families, let alone sell for any profit.
+Smallholder farmers face huge difficulties, including the adverse effects of climate change, limited land availability, and poor access to markets.
+In rural areas many families struggle to grow enough food to feed their families, let alone enough to sell at market.

-Our Growing Together programme harnesses the expertise of senior-level Syngenta employees who volunteer on short-term assignments together with VSO’s local partner, Rural Development and Relief Services.
+Our Growing Together programme harnesses the expertise of senior Syngenta employees who volunteer on short-term assignments together with our local partner, Rural Development and Relief Services.

 Each year, two teams of 15 Syngenta volunteers travel to Bangladesh for four weeks to share their expertise.

-- Improve livelihoods – Reaching 10,000 farmers by 2018 with improved productivity, links to market and growing household incomes
+- Improve livelihoods - reaching 45,000 farmers by 2020 with improved productivity, better inks to market and higher household incomes.

-- Employee engagement – Connecting employees with Syngenta’s sustainability strategy, the Good Growth Plan, in a deep and meaningful way
+- Build employee engagement - connecting employees with Syngenta’s sustainability strategy, the Good Growth Plan, in a deep and meaningful way.

-- Business insight – Syngenta and its partners better understand the needs and challenges of smallholder farmers
+- Develop business insights - helping Syngenta and its partners better understand the needs and challenges of smallholder farmers.

 Reaping the rewards

-By sharing expertise in modern agricultural techniques and technology, Syngenta and VSO have already achieved improvements in the lives of poor farmers:
+By sharing expertise in modern agricultural techniques and technology, Syngenta and VSO have brought about improvements in the lives of poor farmers, including:

-- The establishment of ‘farmer hubs’ that have allowed the majority of farmers to secure contracts with private sector companies that guarantee purchase at an agreed price
+- the establishment of ‘farmer hubs’, allowing farmers to secure contracts with private sector companies that guarantee the sale of produce at an agreed price,

-- 95% increased understanding of Syngenta’s business and role to play in global food challenges
+95% of participants increased their understanding of Syngenta’s business and role in global food production.

-- 100% felt proud to work for Syngenta
+100% of participants felt proud to work for Syngenta.